Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Withers recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis using ABS building approval numbers indicates Withers averaged approximately 8 new dwelling approvals per year over the past 5 financial years, totalling an estimated 44 homes.
-As of FY26, 5 approvals have been recorded.
-The average population increase per year for each dwelling built in Withers between FY21 and FY25 was 3.2 people, suggesting demand significantly exceeds supply.
-New properties are constructed at an average expected cost of $313,000.
+AreaSearch analysis of ABS building approval numbers shows Withers averaging approximately 8 new dwelling approvals per year over the past five financial years, totalling an estimated 44 homes.
+As of FY-26, 5 approvals have been recorded.
+This results in an average of 3.2 people moving to the area per dwelling built annually between FY-21 and FY-25, indicating significant demand exceeding new supply.
+New properties are constructed at an average value of $313,000.

-This financial year has seen $3.2 million in commercial approvals registered, reflecting the area's residential character.
-Compared to the Rest of WA, Withers shows substantially reduced construction activity (52.0% below regional average per person), which generally supports stronger demand and values for established properties.
-This activity is also under the national average, indicating Withers' established nature and suggesting potential planning limitations.
-New development consists of 80.0% detached houses and 20.0% attached dwellings, preserving the area's low density nature with a focus on detached housing attracting space-seeking buyers.
+This financial year has seen $3.2 million in commercial approvals registered, suggesting the area's residential character.
+Compared to the Rest of WA, Withers shows substantially reduced construction, 52.0% below regional average per person, which generally supports stronger demand and values for established properties.
+This activity is also under the national average, indicating the area's established nature and potential planning limitations.
+New development consists of 80.0% detached houses and 20.0% attached dwellings, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
 The estimated population per dwelling approval is 351 people, reflecting its quiet, low activity development environment.

-Population forecasts indicate Withers will gain approximately 647 residents by 2041 (from AreaSearch's latest quarterly estimate).
-Should current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Population forecasts indicate Withers will gain approximately 643 residents by 2041, according to AreaSearch's latest quarterly estimate.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development